kaiserkeenmon/WPModernPlugin/README.md

 ### Installation

 1. **Download:** Clone or download this repository into your WordPress `plugins` directory.
+2. **Rename:** Find and replace 'WPModernPlugin' with your plugin's name across the entire plugin.
+3. **Composer:** Run `composer install` to install autoload classes.
+No external dependencies are included but can be added as needed.
-2. **Activate:** No external dependencies required.
-Activate the plugin from the WordPress admin panel.
+2. **Activate:** Activate the plugin from the WordPress admin panel.
 3. **Create:** Now build something great!

 ## How to Use